Folderr/Docs/Guides/CLI/beta/getting-started.md

 # Folderr CLI <Badge type="warning" text="beta" />

-Folderr CLI (command-line: folderr-cli) is a new way to manage Folderr Currently under-development however it has the following abilities:
+Folderr CLI (command-line: foldcli) is a new way to manage Folderr Currently under-development however it has the following abilities:
 - The ability to install Folderr
 - Set up Folderr's database and security keys